frandorr/3DWDSRNet/README.md

 Based on [Loss Functions for Image Restoration](https://arxiv.org/abs/1511.08861) several loss functions were tried: MSE, l1, MM-SIMD and Charbonnier.
 The best PSNR performance was found using l1.

 ## Optimizer
-Adam optimizer was used using `lr=5e-5` and a exponential decay evert 2k steps.
+Nadam optimizer was used using `lr=5e-5` and a exponential decay evert 2k steps.

 # Evaluation